THE AIRFORCE - AIRCRAFT - IMPALA MK I

 Role: Training

 Aermacchi began design work on the MB-326 in 1954 and it first flew in December 1957.
-Conventional in appearance, the MB-326 had a single Bristol-Siddeley Viper turbojet engine in the 9 kN (2,000 lbf) thrust class, a low, straight wing, and the two seats in tandem.
+Conventional in appearance, the MB-326 had a single Bristol-Siddeley Viper turbojet engine, a low, straight wing, and the two seats in tandem.

 Images: